Surge protection device basic knowledge

 However, the SPD installed at the service entrance will not protect against internally generated surges.
-In addition, not all of the energy from outside surges is dissipated to ground by the service entrance device.
+In addition, not all of the energy from outside surges is dissipated to the ground by the service entrance device.
 For this reason, SPDs should be installed on all distribution panels within a facility that supply power to critical equipment.

-Similarly, a third zone of protection would be achieved by installing SPDs locally for each piece of equipment being protected, such as computers or computer controlled devices.
+Similarly, the third zone of protection would be achieved by installing SPDs locally for each piece of equipment being protected, such as computers or computer controlled devices.
 Each zone of protection adds to the overall protection of the facility as each helps to further reduce the voltage exposed to the protected equipment.